 Action 1: Collect detailed supply chain data in real time

 First, improving operational efficiency relies heavily on analytics.
 Therefore, you should collect data in real time from everystep of the supply chain before the rush.
 Make investment in the right tools to generate available and accurate data.
 Then, you need to analyzed, visualized, tracked, monitored, filtered, shared and simulated those data.

 “The most successful e-retailers have highly controlled and honed processes thanks to systems that track each step of the supply chain and identify weak segments that need enhancements,” explains Simon Pioche, CEO of Livejourney.
 An expert on the process, Mr Pioche’s company offers an SaaS platform that lets e-commerce sites dynamically visualize and analyze end-to-end, real-time customer or product scenarios to optimize KPIs and ROI.

 Action 2: Forecast and plan with predictive technology

 Now armed with quality data, e-retailers can better forecast and plan for the rush using predictive technology.
 Predictive solutions improve performance by unveiling process inefficiencies to help avoid problems before they happen.
-They predict outcomes related to supply and demand, seasonal customer buying habits, inventory optimization, labor management, shipping times and more.
+They predict outcomes related to supply and demand, seasonal customer buying habits, inventory optimization, shipping times and more.

 “Predictive technology generates actionable information to anticipate and control flows.
 At Livejourney, we see up to 96% forecast accuracy in volumes and nearly 40% improvement in compliance for supply chains,” says Simon Pioche.